ec-europa/ecl-twig/docs/decisions/003-ecl-compliance.md

 ```

 This output gives a visual feedback in the rendered component, with a confirmation message or a detail of the problem(s) found, in case of success or failure.
-In our storybook the "inner checks" are a bit fancier due to the introduction of a js library: https://atomiks.github.io/tippyjs/ while they would normally appear as the default tooltip shown by the browser when hovering an element with the "title" attribute defined.
+In the ECL-Twig storybook the "inner checks" are a bit fancier due to the introduction of a js library: https://atomiks.github.io/tippyjs/, they would normally appear as the default tooltip shown by the browser when hovering an element with a "title" attribute defined.

 ### Concrete actions

 Here's the plan to follow:

 1, The developer creates a template in `src/{system}/packages/{system}-component-ecl-compliance/components/` as a child template of `ecl-compliance.html.twig` with this name convention: `ecl-compliance-{nameOfTheComponent}.html-twig`.
-In this file the developers extends the parent template:
+In this file the developer extends the parent template:

 ```twig
 {% extends "@ecl-twig/ec-component-ecl-compliance/ecl-compliance.html.twig" %}
 ```

-and he sets the use cases with the checks following the elements defined as mandatory/optional in the ECL usage page for that component.
+This template will hold the use cases and the checks needed, following the elements defined as mandatory/optional in the ECL's usage page for that component.
 The parent template will receive the `message` property as a string and `not-compliant` as a boolean.
-If not compliant it will print the message otherwise a success message with the name of the component and the variant tested.
 Ex: `[fact-figures] - ecl compliant`

 2. The developer adds a compliance check to a newly defined component by including its corresponding compliance child template: